Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Note:

 When creating a Logs2Metrics that expects a list of labels, logs that do not include some of the labels are converted into metric documents that only have a subset of the expected labels.
-While this behavior is not an issue in Kibana.
-When using PromQL with Grafana variables , there is no option to retrieve metrics with a subset of the labels, returning only a partial subset of the results.
+Note that when using PromQL with Grafana variables, there is no option to retrieve metrics with a subset of the labels, returning only a partial subset of the results.

 See screen shot below.